 What are the rules about using variety names on grain?

 The Regulations prescribe the conditions for the use of variety names on seed for propagation, but not on grain for consumption.
 When a grain crop is delivered to a grain elevator, it is expected to be of a variety eligible for a stated specific class according to the regulations and policies of the Canadian Grain Commission (CGC).

 What are the regulations related to the use of variety names in the labelling, advertising and sale of seed?

-For the crop kinds listed in Schedule II of the Regulations, only pedigreed seed that has been grown, processed, sampled, tested and graded as set out in the Regulations may be labelled, advertised or sold with a variety name.
-Common (non-pedigreed) seed of the crop kinds listed in Schedule II may not be labelled, advertised or sold with a variety name and the variety name may not appear on any label or package of seed, or any invoice, document or advertising related to that seed.
+For the kinds listed in Schedule II to the Regulations, only pedigreed seed that has been grown, processed, sampled, tested and graded as set out in the Regulations may be labelled, advertised or sold with a variety name.
+Common (non-pedigreed) seed of the kinds listed in Schedule II may not be labelled, advertised or sold with a variety name and the variety name may not appear on any label or package of seed, or any invoice, document or advertising related to that seed.
 Vegetable type varieties are exempt from this condition and common seed of these types may be sold by variety name.

-What are the laws about importing seed of unregistered varieties?
+What are the rules about importing seed of unregistered varieties?

-The Seeds Act and the Regulations prohibit the importation of seed of unregistered varieties of the crop kinds listed in Schedule III, except when the seed is being used for one or more of the following purposes:
+The Seeds Act and the Regulations prohibit the import of seed of unregistered varieties of the kinds listed in Schedule III, except when the seed is being used for one or more of the following purposes: